Icelandic identification number

-The Icelandic identification number (Icelandic: kennitala, abbreviated kt.) is a unique national identification number used by the Icelandic government to identify individuals and organisations in Iceland, administered by the Registers Iceland.
+The Icelandic identification number (Icelandic: kennitala, abbreviated kt.) is the Icelandic national identification number.
+It is widely used to identify individuals and organisations in Iceland.

+The ID numbers are administered by Registers Iceland (Iceland's civil registry).
 ID numbers are issued to Icelandic citizens at birth, and to foreign nationals resident in Iceland upon registration.
 They are also issued to corporations and institutions.

-Number composition
+History

+The current identification number system was introduced in 1987, replacing the previous system, nafnnúmer, which was retired on January 1, 1988.
+The previous system sorted names alphabetically for nationals based on their order in the alphabet.
+The old system posed issues, such as requiring number changes for name changes, and causing delays in assigning ID numbers to children.
+After 1980, number shortages led to the reuse of deceased persons' names, causing occasional problems in the health and education system.

+Format

-ID numbers are composed of ten digits.
+The number is composed of ten digits.
 For a personal ID number, the first six of these are the individual's date of birth in the format DDMMYY.
+The identification numbers assigned to companies (and other legal entities) can be distinguished by the fact that the DD component is always greater than that for individuals.
+This is attributed to the addition of the number 40, resulting in the initial digit being 4, 5, 6, or 7.

 The seventh and eighth digits are randomly chosen when the ID number is allocated, ranging from 20 to 99 (with some exceptions).
 The ninth is a check digit, and the tenth indicates the century of the individual's birth: '9' for 1900–1999, '0' for 2000–2099.
-ID numbers are often written with a hyphen following the first six digits, e.g. 120174-3399.
+ID numbers are often written with a hyphen following the first six digits, e.g. 120174–3399.